commercetools/fs2-queues/docs/getting-started/subscribing.md

 {% nav = true %}
 # Receiving Data

-Receiving data is achieved through a @:api(com.commercetools.queue.QueueSubscriber).
-You can acquire one throuh a @:api(com.commercetools.queue.QueueClient) by using the `subscribe()` method.
+Receiving data is achieved through a @:api(QueueSubscriber).
+You can acquire one throuh a @:api(QueueClient) by using the `subscribe()` method.
 A `QueueSubscriber` is associated with a specific queue, which is provided when creating the subscriber.

 The subscriber also requires a [data deserializer][doc-deserializer] upon creation, to deserialize the message payload received from the queue.